williamnguyen752/williamnguyen752/README.md

 ## 🌐 The Digital Commons

-I believe in building a digital commons where knowledge and code are shared freely for the benefit of all.
-My contributions aim to strengthen our collective digital infrastructure and empower communities to solve their own challenges.
+I believe in the ideal of a digital commons where knowledge flows freely for the benefit of all.
+My work is influenced by the principle that technology should serve humanity collectively, not divide us.

 <div align="center">